Below are pictures of our current litter of Paisley’s 4 week old puppies.

 Shortly before 4 weeks of age, we start puppies on puppy food as the moms naturally start the weaning process.
 At 3 weeks, puppies have teeth which makes the nursing experience less pleasant for the moms.
 By four weeks, it can be rather painful for large litters to be biting and pulling as they nurse.
 Almost all moms will begin pulling away somewhat from the litter between four and five weeks.

 We offer soaked dog food three times a day.
-The puppies are fed in one large bowl all together at this age.
+The puppies are fed in one or two large bowls all together at this age.
 They eat as much as they want and the mama will finish off the bowl.